 They believe in patternism, that is, they attempt to copy what they think the earliest Christians did in their life and worship.
-They find patternism to be a necessary inference that must be rigidly followed.
-While they accept the concept of patternism—as well as the importance of obedience—in order to be saved, they deny that they are legalists.
+They find patternism to be a necessary inference that must be rigidly followed in order to be pleasing to God (and thus saved).

 This approach, they believe, leads to certain important conclusions such as the prohibition of instrumental music in worship.

 They generally reject the Old Testament except in such instances that they find passages in the Old Testament that lend support to their doctrine.

 According to historian Richard Hughes (see bibliography), grace is understood by the CC as something that God is obligated to give the believer who is obedient—though they would not phrase it this way.
 They will say that we are saved by grace, but . . . .
 It's what comes after the "but" that is important.
 What comes after the "but" is not consistent among them; here are some answers they may give: (a) God's grace provides a "way" to salvation, but it's up to us to save ourselves. (b) We are saved by grace up to the time of baptism and then is up to us to maintain our salvation by obedience. (c) Our response to God's grace is essential to receive the free gift of salvation, but that response involves "works of obedience" and not "works of merit."
 They do not see grace as the regeneration of our dead spirits, as a work of God apart from anything we do or can do.